 Get creative during your lunch hour—it’s better for boosting productivity in the long run.
-Do some light stretching, do a yoga flow, eat something healthy or call a close friend.
+Do some light stretching, take your dog for a long walk or catch up with a close friend.

 Rest your eyes

-Get up and stretch or take a short walk to rest your eyes from your computer screen.
+Look away from the screens to rest your eyes from time to time.
 Experts recommend every 15 minutes or so.